amitayh/JS-Chess/README.md

-JavaScript implementation of Chess game using MooTools.
+# JavaScript chess with MooTools #

 High level abstraction to be used both on server side (with NodeJS) and client side.

 More to come.